danwing/metadata/draft-rw-flow-metadata.md

 | picture sharing   | 111                   |
 {: #table-video-av-sharing-si title="Example Values for Interactive A/V, upstream - Simple Interpretation"}

+In many scenarios a game or VoIP application will want to signal different metadata for the same type of packet in each direction.
+For example, for a game, video in the server-to-client direction might be more important than audio, whereas input devices (e.g., keystrokes) might be more important than audio.

 ## Remote Desktop Virtualization {#example-rdt}